donaldboulton/minimal-mistakes/_products/weed.md

 ---
 title: Buy a Weed
-subtitle: Buy me a Weed
+subtitle: Buy me some Weed
 description_markdown: >-
+   All products are just for testing.
 Share a big fatty blunt to puff on while I get lost in my digital box.
+Gods gift to man, it was made illegal because of its mind expanding and healing ability.
+A little weed every day to keep the doctor away.
+Had stage 4 liver destruction for 20 years how do you think I am still alive.
 name: Some smoke
 sku: Weed
 excerpt: "Buy me some Weed."